 The AP called this book an "excellent introduction to the night sky and star gazing", praising its simplicity and stating the best part of the book is the "high percentage of success a young reader would have following its directions."

 For ideas on using this book in the classroom, click here: Big Dipper lesson ideas

 Interest Level: K-Gr.
 2 DRA Level: 16 Lexile Measure:n 460L

 Grade Level Equiv: 2.5 Guided Reading: I

 Below are sample spreads from inside this book.
-To see larger versions of these spreads, simply click on the images.

 If you like this one, there are more Let's Read & Find Out Science series books.
 We really like this series.
 The authors and illustrators do such a good job of taking complex science subjects and putting them into kid friendly doses and language!
 They are definitely worth checking out.
 You can learn more about this great series of books by clicking on the book covers below or the link above.